Pat Lee (comics): Biography

-After graduating high school at the age of 16, Lee began his career in the comic book industry by sending approximately 150 pages of sample artwork to uninterested Marvel and DC editors.
-It took over a year before he caught the attention of Image co-founder Rob Liefeld at a convention in Toronto, Canada in 1994.
+Lee began his career in the comic book industry by sending sample artworks to Marvel and DC editors after graduating high school at the age of 16, but they did not take any interest in his artwork.
+In 1994, he caught the attention of Image Comics co-founder Rob Liefeld at a convention in Toronto, Canada.
 Four months later, he was hired by Image Comics and went to train at Extreme Studios.
-There, he learned a skill that would influence his art to a great degree: speed.
-In an interview with Wizard he states:
+There he practiced his speed, which greatly influenced his future works.
+In an interview with Wizard he stated, "When I was working there, I'd have work slapped down at me.
+It's gotta be done today.
+I'd hear, and I figured, okay, this is something I've gotta get used to."

 Lee worked on various titles such as Bloodpool, Extreme Sacrifice, Black Flag, House of M: Iron Man, Glory, Darkchylde, Avengeblade, Extreme Prelude, and Prophet.
 Soon after, he was hired by Wildstorm Productions to work on Jim Lee's WildC.A.T.S., Allegra and Whilce Portacio's Wetworks.
 His career in comic books led him to work for Marvel Comics on a Wolverine/Punisher mini-series called Revelation.

 Lee has also illustrated cards for the Magic: The Gathering collectible card game.

 Dreamwave

-A year later, he and his brother Roger founded Dreamwave Productions.
-They began to publish their first mini-series Darkminds followed by other titles like Transformers, Teenage Mutant Ninja Turtles, Warlands, Fate of the Blade, NecroWar, Sandscape and other graphic novels.
-Dreamwave filed for bankruptcy in January 2005, amidst a great deal of controversy, among such rumors as neglecting to pay several artists.
+A year later, he and his brother Roger Lee founded Dreamwave Productions.
+They began publishing their first mini-series Darkminds, followed by other titles like Transformers, Teenage Mutant Ninja Turtles, Warlands, Fate of the Blade, NecroWar, Sandscape and other graphic novels.
+Dreamwave filed for bankruptcy in January 2005 amidst a great deal of controversy, including rumors such as neglecting to pay several artists.

 Work for hire

 When Dreamwave Productions closed, Lee formed a new production company known as Dream Engine and parlayed his work on the Transformers franchise to land a string of jobs for Marvel and DC, most notably an X-Men/Fantastic Four mini-series and a single fill-in issue of the Superman/Batman series for DC.
 He also contributed to a relaunch of Cyberforce for Top Cow Productions, another Image studio.
-Most of the new projects with Dream Engine failed to bring Lee the high-profile acclaim of his Transformers work, with the Washington Times in particular criticizing his ability to draw humans versus the larger than life robots from Transformers.
+Most of the new projects with Dream Engine failed to bring Lee the high-profile acclaim of his Transformers work, with the Washington Times in particular criticizing his ability to draw humans versus the non-human robots from Transformers.
 Lee directed the music video for the song Electric by the band Blush.
-Lee was also a concept designer on CGI cartoon Train Hero (高铁侠) for Carloon Animation.
+He was also a concept designer for CGI cartoon Train Hero (高铁侠) for Cartoon Animation.